-When we posted the question, “How Much Do You Pay for a Dozen Organic Eggs?” over at Facebook, we didn’t think we’d get so many fast responses.
+Years ago, we asked our friends on Facebook, “How Much Do You Pay for a Dozen Organic Eggs?” and we received a ton of responses.

 What Makes Organic Eggs Different?

-In order to use the label of ‘certified-organic’ eggs, farmers and commercial egg companies must meet the above-mentioned requirements set by the U.S. Department of Agriculture, which are enforced through annual inspections.
 USDA-certified organic eggs also come from hens that aren’t kept in tiny cages; these enclosures do not promote a healthy or sanitary environment for chickens.
-Birds producing organic eggs must also have the option to gain access to the outdoors.
+These birds must also have the option to gain access to the outdoors.

 How to Determine the Best Eggs for Your Health

 Organic eggs are considered better for your health because they do not involve the kinds of pesticides and chemicals used in food production known to make people sick.